-Our objective is providing this functionality is to offer a way to listen to specific stakeholder voices in healthcare.
-We believe the solution to many of our ills in our industry would be unlocked if we simply are willing to listen to each other, and specifically listen to the more quiet voices in healthcare.
+Our objective in providing this functionality is to offer a way to listen to specific stakeholder voices in healthcare.
+We believe the solution to many of our ills in our industry would be unlocked if we simply were willing to listen to each other and specifically listen to the more quiet voices in healthcare.

 Default Healthcare Stakeholders

 These are the platform default healthcare stakeholders available to all users.